 Stablecoins move directly from payer to payee on the network, without correspondent banks in the middle.
 This peer-to-peer model means the amount you send is (barring minor network fees) the amount the recipient gets.
 There’s no scenario where three different banks each siphon away $10 or an extra 1% because your payment “passed Go.”

 Every stablecoin transaction is recorded on a public blockchain ledger.
 This means you can track the status and confirm receipt of payments in real-time with a block explorer.
-No more blind faith that a payment is “somewhere in the correspondent banking system.”
+No more blind faith that a payment is “working its way through the banking system.”

-The transparency of blockchain makes auditing and verifying transactions straightforward – a stablecoin payment can be identified by its unique transaction ID, timestamp, sending and receiving addresses, and amount.
+The transparency of blockchains makes auditing and verifying transactions straightforward.
+A stablecoin payment can be identified by its unique transaction ID, timestamp, wallet address, and amount.
 Reconciliation becomes easier when you can programmatically match an on-chain payment to an invoice.

 Side-by-side Comparison